-When folks first start re-thinking “church” and considering the idea of open, organic, participatory fellowships, the first thing they seem to focus on is the question of leaders and leadership.
+When folks start re-thinking institutional “church” and consider the idea of simple participatory fellowships, the first thing they often focus on is the question of leadership.
 That was true for me.

-Those are important issues, for sure.
-But the incessant focus on who will lead – and on creating proper leadership structures – typically comes out of the whole institutional church clergy/laity paradigm, which God is now trying to break.
+That’s an important issue, for sure.
+But the incessant focus on who will lead – and on creating proper leadership structures – typically comes out of the whole institutional paradigm they are trying to leave.

 Likewise, Paul sent Titus and Timothy to appoint elders only AFTER the churches he planted first learned to be a functional community that ministered one to another.

 Interestingly, Paul seems consistently to have been absent, perhaps on purpose, during this vital stage of letting a new fellowship of believers find its footing before recognizing any elders.

 Unlike Paul, we do it all backwards.
 We expect fellowship to emerge from designated leaders.
 In God’s providence, however, leaders emerge from fellowship.

 Such leaders are not imported or controlling.
 Nor do they act as owners or lords over God’s flock.
 Rather, when done right, they come from among and thus are simply part of the community.

 God’s way is for leaders to first prove themselves in the context of community and fellowship.
 Only then are they recognized.
 Thus, fellowship must come first.
 If you want to be a “New Testament” church, I see no way around this fact.

 In my own journey, I needed to chill out and just learn how to be part of a local expression of the Body of Christ.
 Even now, we have no recognized elders as we focus instead on becoming a community of believers who know how to love each other and lift Jesus higher.